Rounding Calculator

 When should I use significant figures instead of decimal places?

-Why is relative error sometimes unavailable?
+Why is relative error unavailable for zero?

 Why was my fraction increment rejected?